github/enable-security-alerts-sample/README.md

 * Update `config.json` and include your new personal access token in the `accessToken` value.

 ### Calling this script to enable security alerts
 * At the commandline, run `node enable-security-alerts-for-org.js myorgname` where `myorgname` is your organization.
-This will enable security alerts on all private repositories in your organization.
+This will enable security alerts on all repositories in your organization.

 ### Calling this script to enable automated security fixes

 **You'll need to enable security alerts before you can enable automated security fixes**

 * At the commandline, run `node enable-automated-security-fixes-for-org.js myorgname` where `myorgname` is your organization.
-This will enable security alerts on all private repositories in your organization.
+This will enable security alerts on all repositories in your organization.

 ## Shell script